TovarishFin/crypto-weddings-contracts/README.md

-# block-chapel
+# crypto-weddings

-## What is block-chapel?
+## What is crypto-weddings?

-block-chapel is a DApp which allows anyone to display their marriage for the world to see forever on the ethereum blockchain. block-chapel has no opinions on who can marry.
+crypto-weddings is a DApp which allows anyone to display their marriage for the world to see forever on the ethereum blockchain. crypto-weddings has no opinions on who can marry.

 ## Who might be interested?